iescandon/loteria-mexicana/README.md

 # Loteria Mexicana

 A mobile-responsive digital version of the traditional Mexican game Lotería, built with Next.js, TypeScript, and Tailwind CSS.
-Developed for a Hispanic Heritage Month celebration hosted by my company's Latino ERG, which I help lead.
+Designed as part of a Hispanic Heritage Month celebration I helped lead through my company’s Latino ERG.
 The app replicates gameplay with a randomized card deck, interactive boards, and randomized beans.
 Created to celebrate cultural heritage while demonstrating modern front-end development and user interaction patterns.

 https://loteria-mexicana.vercel.app/